The endpoint that will receive data from the Verkada webhook is required to have the following secure configuration:

-Step 1: Extract the timestamp and signatures from the header
+Extract the timestamp and signatures from the header

 Split the header, using the

 |character as the separator, to get a list of tokens.
 The first token of the string is a timestamp and the second one is the signature.

-Step 2: Prepare the signed_payload string
+Prepare the signed_payload string

 The signed_payload string is created by concatenating:

-The actual JSON payload (i.e., the request body)
+- The actual JSON payload (i.e., the request body)

-The timestamp (as a string)
+- The timestamp (as a string)

-Step 4: Compare the signatures
+Compare the signatures:

+Compare the signature (or signatures) in the header to the expected signature.
+For equality match, compute difference between current and received timestamp and check whether this satisfies your tolerance threshold.
 To protect against timing attacks, use constant-time string comparison to compare the expected signature to each of the received signatures.

 try: timestamp, signature = request.headers['Verkada-Signature'].split('|') except KeyError: raise ApiError(message='Missing signature', code=400) # Check if request was sent in last minute if time.time() - int(timestamp) > 60: raise ApiError(message='Expired', code=403) to_hash = b'|'.join((request.get_data() or b'', timestamp.encode())) if not compare_digest(signature.encode(), hmac.new( shared_secret, msg=to_hash, digestmod=hashlib.sha256 ).hexdigest().encode()): raise ApiError(message='Invalid signature', code=403)